-- Beneficiary Rights: Named beneficiaries to a deceased person’s estate have rights to the estate and the inheritable assets that the deceased left to them.
-The beneficiary’s rights may come second to the rights of the creditors if the estate holds more debts than disposable assets.
+- Beneficiary Rights: Named beneficiaries to a deceased person’s estate who have rights to the estate.
+The beneficiary’s rights may come second to the rights of the creditors if the estate holds more debts than assets.

-- IRS Form 706: Filing a federal estate tax return that is required within nine months after the death of a loved one for qualifying estates, state tax purposes or electing “portability” of the estate tax exemption.
+- IRS Form 706: Filing a federal estate tax return within nine months after the death of a loved one for qualifying estates.

-- Creditor Claim Disputes: Claims by the creditors of the deceased that arise before, at or after death, which include certain taxes, debts, funeral and burial expenses and attorney fees.
+- Creditor Claim Disputes: Claims by the creditors of the deceased that arise before, at or after death.

 Are you in charge of administering an estate?
 Contact us today and consult with an estate planning attorney.
 We assure you give the best advice.

 Do you have any queries?
 Feel free to contact us.